-In order to get the most from CC it is important that any client:
+In order to get the most from the process it is important that any client:

-Conflict coaching is provided through 1-3 meetings of between 1 - 1½ hours with a CAOS trained and experienced Conflict Coach.
+Conflict coaching is provided through 1-3 meetings usually 1½ hours or sometimes longer with a CAOS trained and experienced Conflict Coach.

 Why is it limited to a maximum of 3 sessions?

-The purpose of CC is to support a client in making new decisions, about creating new perspectives to their situation, about learning and practicing new ways of responding to their situation.
+The purpose of Conflict Coaching is to support a client in making new decisions, about creating new perspectives to their situation, about learning and practising new ways of responding to their situation.

-Having 'ongoing' Conflict Coaching can mean sessions become ways of 'offloading' stress about a situation without leading to any change.
+Having continuous sessions risks them becoming ways of 'offloading' stress about a situation without leading to any change.
 At CAOS, our view is that this can risk simply entrenching the difficulty rather than help the client to create change.
 That change may simply mean creating a different perspective without needing any external 'action'.